Enterprise Architecture

 Versioning formats for REST APIs

-To allow the client to request a particular API version, there are three common ways you can do this.
+To allow the client to request a particular API version, there are three common ways you

 - It can be done as part of the URI https://myserver.com/v1/helloworld